 - Student will decide which lender best meets his/her needs by researching financial lending institutions of their choice.
 (See Web sites under Selecting a Lender)

 - The Financial Aid Office (FAO) will certify alternative/private loans.

 - Student notify the FAO when he/she applies for a private loan.

-- The loan amount cannot exceed the Cost of Attendance (COA) minus Expected Family Contribution (EFC) and any other aid awarded by the FAO.
+- The loan amount cannot exceed the Cost of Attendance (COA).
 Contact the FAO for COA figures.

 - Student must be attending HCC at least half-time (6 or more credit hours per semester).

 - Unless indicated otherwise, the loan will be disbursed over two terms.

 - Student must be registered for classes at time of disbursement.

 Tuition and fees must be paid no later than 7 p.m. on the day before classes begin each semester.

 Student who pick up loan checks and fail to pay tuition and fees are not enrolled.
 This information will be provided to the lender and the student will be notified about repayment based on school’s receipt of check from lender.